martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Karl Stratos' article](http://karlstratos.com/#student) on being a successful PhD student

+* [Jordan Boyd-Graber's advice](http://users.umiacs.umd.edu/~jbg/static/style.html) on style conventions while writing articles and preparing for conference presentations.
+Also has some useful tips on compiling a thesis document.

 ### Research Advice
 These articles are more general pieces of advice to have a more impactful research career.